NovasTaylor/Test/pages/mydoc/mydoc_senddata_data_conversion.md

 Example Animal Subject IRI: `cj16050:Animal_a6d09184`

-Methods to generate UIDs for subjects in real-world settings is beyond the mandate of this project.See the [Technical Details page](https://github.com/phuse-org/UIDPharma/blob/master/UUIDTechDetails.md)) of the project [Unique Identifiers for the Pharmaceutical Industry](https://github.com/phuse-org/UIDPharma) for more information on generating unique identifiers.
+Methods to generate UIDs for subjects in real-world settings is beyond the mandate of this project.
+See the [Technical Details page](https://github.com/phuse-org/UIDPharma/blob/master/UUIDTechDetails.md)) of the project [Unique Identifiers for the Pharmaceutical Industry](https://github.com/phuse-org/UIDPharma) for more information on generating unique identifiers.

 ### Reference Interval IRIs